 After this debacle, I had to find another way to get around these onward travel requirements.
 It was around this time that I discovered the nautical world, and spent three months living on boats throughout the Caribbean.
 (See also: How to Get a Job (or a Free Ride) Working on Boats)

 Lots of people arrive to the Caribbean by air, and then leave the country by boat.
 So, if you know somebody with a boat who is willing to write a letter saying you’ll be aboard their vessel on a stated departure date, this will suffice.
 Not all check-in agents thought much of the letter, but neither did they refuse it, and immigration didn’t bat an eyelash.

 “Rentable” Onward Tickets

 I recently tried a new onward travel ticket strategy that I thought was pretty ingenious: it involved “renting” an onward ticket that would last the duration of my journey.
-Fly Onward provides you with perfectly legitimate proof of onward travel.
-They purchase a fully-refundable flight out of the the country on your behalf, and cancel it within 24 or 48 hours (depending on the option you choose and the length of your journey).
-This saves you the effort (and risk) of buying and canceling a ticket yourself, and for this service you pay $10 for a 24-hour ticket, and $17 for a 48-hour ticket.
+Best Onward Ticket provides you with perfectly legitimate proof of onward travel.
+They purchase a fully-refundable flight out of the the country on your behalf, and cancel it 48 hours later.
+This saves you the effort (and risk) of buying and cancelling a ticket yourself, and for this service you pay $12.

 Fake a Ticket